1974 Tour de France: Race overview

 Merckx won the prologue, with his teammate Joseph Bruyère in third place.
 In the first stage, Bruyère was part of a breakaway, and became the new leader.

 The second stage was in Plymouth, the first time that the Tour de France visited England.
 The riders did not like the experiment, as the British immigration officials made the cyclists wait for a long time when entering the country and again when returning to France.

 Merckx collected bonus time in the sprints, and in the fourth stage took back the leading position in the general classification, with Gerben Karstens in second place.
 Karstens was also doing well in the points classification, and felt Merckx and Patrick Sercu, the leaders in the general and points classification, were helping each other.
 (Note: Merckx and Sercu were in different teams, but were good friend, and in winters rode together in six-day racing.)
 Karstens was angry and after the finish quickly went away, but forgot that he had to go to the doping control.
 For this, he was given ten minutes penalty time, and thus he lost his second place in the general classification.
 Karstens complained to the jury, and other cyclists threatened with a strike, so the jury removed the penalty after the fifth stage.
 Thanks to bonification seconds in that stage, Karstens took the leading position after that stage.

 It was still close in the top of the general classification.
 Patrick Sercu became the new leader after the first part of the sixth stage, but Karstens regained the lead after the second part of the sixth stage, a team time trial won by Merckx's team, Molteni.
 Merckx won the seventh stage, and became the next leader.

 The Alps were the first serious mountains to be seen, in stage nine.
 Merckx won the stage, but the surprise of the day was Raymond Poulidor, who at 38 years old was still able to escape during the toughest part of the stage.
 This also happened in the tenth stage: Poulidor joined the crucial escape, but could not beat Merckx in the final sprint.

 In the tenth stage, the hardest Alpine stage, Vicente López Carril from the KAS team stayed away.
 Merckx was in the next group, together with Francisco Galdós and Gonzalo Aja, also from the KAS team.
-Aja was in third place in the general classification, so Merckx was unable to chase Lopez Carril without helping his rival Aja.
+Aja was in third place in the general classification, so Merckx was unable to chase López Carril without helping his rival Aja.

 The next stages did not change the general classification.
 In the fifteenth stage, the Pyrenées were encountered.
 There was a crash that took down Galdós, now in sixth place in the general classification, and he had to leave the race.